ryuzee/SlideHub/README.md

 cd /tmp/
 ```

- * Edit develop.sh or staging.sh and then set Linux user name and other valiables.
+ * Edit develop.sh or staging.sh and then set Linux user name and other variables.
  * Then run the script you've just edited.
  * The script will install all required packages including Ruby environment, nginx, several tools and so on.
  * The script will also create the database on your server.
 However, if you want to use a database running on other server, you need to create a database by your own.